-Each Premier League club has in place a dedicated full-time Head of Safeguarding and a team of Safeguarding Officers.
-These members of staff can provide you with support and advice in relation to any safeguarding concerns you may have and how to deal with them so it is important to know who they are.
+Member Clubs have their own safeguarding policies and procedures in place which are required to meet the requirements set out in our Rules.
+Each Club has in place a dedicated full-time Head of Safeguarding and a team of Safeguarding Officers.
+These members of staff can provide you with support and advice in relation to any safeguarding concerns you may have and how to deal with them so it is important to know who they are if you are engaged in any Club activity.

 Our Safeguarding Team can be contacted for advice or to raise a concern by emailing email@example.com